iurimatsuura/Xafurdaria/Pods/CBZSplashView/README.md

 CBZSplashView is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-    pod 'CBZSplashView', '~> 0.1.1'
+    pod 'CBZSplashView', '~> 1.0.0'

 ## Coming Soon

 - creating new and unique transitions to select from
-- a vector based implementation, closer to the twitter implementation
 - adding support for a background image.
 - adding support for colorWithPatternImage

+- ~~a vector based implementation, closer to the twitter implementation~~

 - If you would like to request a new feature, feel free to raise as an issue.

-Thanks to <a href="https://twitter.com/Mazyod">@Mazyod</a> for some great ideas and contributions.

 ## Updates

+1.0.0
+- feature: full support for bezier paths - which is awesome.
+Massive thanks to <a href="https://twitter.com/Mazyod">@Mazyod</a>
+- cleanliness
+- bugfixes

 0.1.1:
 - feature: added propery to manipulate the icon size, eg. splashView.iconStartSize = CGSizeMake(200, 200);